e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-04-pre-flight-and-launch.md

 I have experimented with multiple load test tools - such as [Locust][locust] and [Gatling][gatling], but eventually ended up using old and venerable [JMeter][jmeter].
-The reason behind this was simple - even though as software developer I enjoyed and valued the "loadtest as code" approach many modern frameworks offer, it required much higher effort to actually develop, run and analyze the results of the test[^2].
+The reason behind this was simple - even though as software developer I enjoyed and appreciated the "loadtest as code" approach many modern frameworks offer, it required much higher effort to actually develop, run and analyze the results of the test[^1].

+Test scenarios evolved quite a bit - they started as a single guardrail-style test and naturally evolved to cover many more cases - from "are we achieving the design goals?" to "how much heat can it take till it breaks?".
+Moreover, the scenarios were often run with failures being injected into the system in background.
+The proper way to do so would be to have some tool to inject failures at random - such as [Chaos Monkey][chaos-monkey], but in our case failure injection boiled down to me just ssh-ing to instances and killing java processes.

+The initial load tests with "normal shape, current load" went well - system was holding response times significantly below the alotted latency budget and behaved correctly.
+However, as I pressed on the accelerator, problems start to occur.
+Long story short, the hunch that there were a bunch of unknown bugs related to the load and failures turned out to be quite correct - I've found and addressed some issues that could've caused a major downtime and losses, should they manifest in production.

 [locust]: https://locust.io/
 [gatling]: https://gatling.io/
 [jmeter]: https://jmeter.apache.org/

-Besides the actual "coding" of the load test (i.e. setting up requests, parsing responses, etc.), there are two major parts of the loadtest that affect results: test environment and test scenarios.
-I didn't do anything fancy for the test environment - just used the staging env that was already there.
-It fully replicated the production env, except used a downscaled instance sizes - `t2.micro`, to be specific[^3].

-Test scenarios actually evolved quite a bit during the pre-launch phase - they started as a single guardrail-style test and naturally evolved to cover many more cases.
-So, at the end, the list was roughly as follows:

-1. Normal customer traffic shape, current load - guardrail: safe to deploy now?
-2. Normal customer traffic shape, 10x load - initial design goal.
-3. Normal customer traffic shape, full burn till it breaks - testing the limits of the system.
-4. Pessimistic traffic shape: all customers target same delivery slot, current load - does it hold in the worst case?
-5. Pessimistic traffic shape: all customers target same delivery slot, full burn till it breaks.

-Finally, the scenarios were often run with failures being injected into the system in background.
-The proper way to do so would be to have some tool to inject failures at random - such as [Chaos Monkey][chaos-monkey], but in our case failure injection boiled down to a developer just ssh-ing to instances and killing java processes.

 [chaos-monkey]: https://netflix.github.io/chaosmonkey/

-[^2]: Simply put, with JMeter most of the things we needed was already there - including building and parsing JSON
+[^1]: Simply put, with JMeter most of the things we needed was already there - including building and parsing JSON
-    payloads, asserting on response status codes, etc. With gatling and locust we'd need to build it ourselves.
+    payloads, asserting on response status codes, graphing results, etc. With gatling and locust we'd need to build many of those features ourselves.

-[^3]: back then `t2` was the latest generation, `t3` came out a year or so after.

-## ... and issues it caught

-The initial load tests with "normal shape, current load" went well - system was holding response times significantly below the alotted latency budget and behaved correctly.
-However, as I raised the heat, problems start to occur.
-Long story short, the hunch that there were a bunch of unknown bugs related to the load and failures turned out to be quite correct - I've found and addressed three issues that could've caused a major downtime and losses, should they manifest in production.

-### Distributed data not performing well
+## Distributed data not performing well

-The first problem occured under pure load test (no failures), under slightly higher load then the production traffic - around 2.5x.
-The response throughput vs. number of concurrent users would first hit a plateau, and after a relatively short exposure to such traffic (~2-3 minutes) the cluster would desintegrate[^4], resulting in complete unavailability.
+The first problem occured under pure load test (no failures), slightly higher load then the production traffic - around 2.5x.
+The response throughput vs. number of concurrent users would first hit a plateau, and after a relatively short exposure to such traffic (~2-3 minutes) the cluster would desintegrate[^2], resulting in complete unavailability.
 What's worse, after the request rate would drop to a "safe" levels, the system would not automatically recover, staying in the broken state until manual intervention.
 Obviously, this was unacceptable.

-The root cause turned out to be one particular use of [Distributed Data][akka-ddata] we had - it stored a map used to associate orders to the actors storing them - to optimize the cancellation call.
+The root cause turned out to be one particular use of [Distributed Data][akka-ddata] we had: it stored a map associating orders to the actors keeping them - this was done to optimize the order cancellation call.
 During high load the map would receive large numbers of updates; performing these updates would compete for CPU time with the "normal" request handling.
-Eventually, due to the way it was set up in Distributed Data internals, the incoming map updates would fill entire JVM heap and cause the process to grind to a full halt.
+Eventually, due to the way it was set up in Distributed Data internals, the incoming map updates would fill entire JVM heap and cause the Java process to grind to a full halt.

 The fix was simple, but counterintuitive.
-Instead of maintaining a lookup map and sending just one cancellation message only to the actor that owned the reservation, the map was completely removed in favor of a brute-force approach - broadcasting the cancellation to all actors, and simply ignoring it if an actor did not own the cancellation.
-Even though it is counter-intuitive - each cancellation would spawn ~500 messages, most of which would require network communication - in practice this approach was able to maintain much higher load levels[^5].
+Instead of maintaining a lookup map and sending just one message to the actor that owned the reservation, it would broadcast the cancellation to all actors, and the ones that does not own the cancelled reservation would simply ignore the message.
+Even though it is counter-intuitive - each cancellation would spawn ~500 messages, most of which would require network communication - in practice this approach was able to maintain much higher load levels[^3].

 **Lesson learnt:** one real life example towards "premature optimization is the root of all evil" mantra.

 [akka-ddata]: https://doc.akka.io/docs/akka/current/distributed-data.html
 [akka-ddata-limitations]: https://doc.akka.io/docs/akka/current/distributed-data.html#limitations

-[^4]: _literally_ desintegrate :smile: As in, "loose integrity".
+[^2]: _literally_ desintegrate :smile: As in, "loose integrity" - nodes stop communicating with each other.
-[^5]: The record was around 60x normal load - and even then the bottleneck was somewhere else.
+[^3]: The record was around 60x normal load - and even then the bottleneck was somewhere else.

-### Loosing requests during restart
+## Loosing requests during restart

 The next serious issue happened only in presence of node restarts, but under any load.
 When a node was gracefully shutdown, part of the system's state would briefly go unavailable.
 The expectation was that the requests targeting